anttipessa/restful-marketplace/README.md

 - GET-request
     - `/users` - list all users from the database
     - `/users/id` - get information about a specific user by id
-    - `/users/id/offers` - list all items that belong to a specific user and are listed for sale
-    - `/users/id/payment` - get a single user credit card / payment information
     - `/items` - list all items from the database
+    - `/items/id` - get information about a specific item by id
+    - `/items/users/id` - list all items that belong to a specific user
-    - `/items/userid` - list all items that belong to a specific user
+    - `/items/users/id/offers` - list all items that belong to a specific user and are listed for sale
     - `/items/onsale` - list items that are owned by shopkeepers and are listed for sale
-    - `/items/offers` - list items that are owned by registered users and are listed for sale
+    - `/items/offers` - list items that are owned by normal users and are listed for sale
-    - `/items/id` - get information about a specific item by id
     - `/payments` - list all payment information from the database
     - `/payments/id` - get information about a specific credit card item by id
 - POST-request